zopefoundation/Zope/zope2book/BasicScripting.rst

 The *range* and *pow* functions are available and work the same way they do in standard Python; however, they are limited to keep them from generating very large numbers and sequences.
-This limitation helps protect against denial-of-service attacks.
+This limitation helps to avoid accidental long execution times.

 In addition, these DTML utility functions are available: *DateTime* and *test*.
 See Appendix A, `DTML Reference <AppendixA.stx>`_ for more information on these